AlexLms/React-redux-socket.io-Chat/README.md

 This is my PET Chat project that I'd like to share with you.

-# [Webpack 4, babel 7, styled-components, redux, redux-thunk, socket.io]
+# [Webpack 4, babel 7, styled-comp., redux, redux-thunk, socket.io]

 # Installation